 English is used to deliver the curriculum.
 With the participation of deaf students, we will do our best to provide interpreting services during block seminars and face-to-face meetings, and will provide regular updates on to what extent this is possible.
 Students and staff alike shall ensure that communication is accessible to all participants and members of staff, whether deaf or hearing, at all times.
 This may be through interpreters or, in group or individual situations, through direct use of International Sign or a national signed language as appropriate.

-In EUMASLI Handbook you can find more details on the courses and their objectives.
-The handbook is being updated for EUMASLI 4.
+In EUMASLI Handbook (link to pdf updated in 2020) you can find more details on the courses and their objectives, as well as the study and examination regulations.